 Disclosure: this page contains affiliate links to select partners.
 We receive a commission should you choose to make a purchase after clicking on them.

-Consult a counselor to help you work through the feeling that you suck at life.
+Speak to an accredited and experienced therapist to help you work through the feeling that you suck at life.
 Simply click here to connect with one via BetterHelp.com.

 “I suck at life.”

 That’s what you think.

 That’s what you tell yourself.

 Heck, that’s what you tell other people.

 Sure, your life may not look how you want it to.
 And it may not look like the lives of other people.

 But this doesn’t mean you suck at everything.

 Let’s tackle this one step at a time, shall we?